Locally conformally product structures on solvmanifolds

 In Section 2 we recall the basics of Riemannian Lie groups, and some extensions to the conformal settings.
 In Section 3 we define LCP structures on Lie algebras and show that they correspond to left invariant LCP structures on the compact quotients of the corresponding simply connected Lie groups, whenever such compact quotients exist.

 A general construction method for unimodular LCP Lie algebras is given in Section 4, starting from a non-unimodular metric Lie algebra $\mh$ and an orthogonal representation of $\mh/[\mh,\mh]$.
-We also define amalgamated products of adapted LCP structures and show that they are again LCP.
+We also define amalgamated products of adapted LCP Lie algebras and show that they are again LCP.

-In Section 5 we focus on the unimodular solvable case and show that every LCP structure on such Lie algebras is obtained by the previous construction.
-In particular, we obtain the classification of LCP structures on almost abelian unimodular Lie algebras.
+In Section 5 we focus on the unimodular solvable case and show that every solvable LCP algebra is obtained by the previous construction.
+In particular, we obtain the classification of almost abelian unimodular LCP Lie algebras.

 In Section 6 we describe LCP algebras with flat space of codimension at most 3, and in Section 7 we obtain the full list of unimodular solvable Lie algebras of dimension up to 5 which carry LCP structures whose flat space is non-trivial and of positive codimension.